ManageIQ/integration_tests/docs/getting_started.rst

 * If you want to test against multiple appliances, use the ``--appliance w.x.y.z`` parameter.
-Eg. if you have appliances ``1.2.3.4`` and ``2.3.4.5``, then append ``--appliance 1.2.3.4 --appliance 2.3.4.5`` to the ``py.test`` command.
+Eg. if you have appliances ``1.2.3.4`` and ``2.3.4.5``, then append ``--appliance 1.2.3.4 --appliance 2.3.4.5`` to the ``miq-runtest`` command.
 Due to a glitch that has not been resolved yet, you should set the ``base_url`` to the first appliance.

 * If you have access to Sprout, you can request a fresh appliance to run your tests, you can use